Table of Contents

 Today, data scientists need to mine and present findings from internal and external data sources to their stakeholders, C-level executives and other decision makers.
 Conclusions need to be presented in an easy-to-understand format and, ideally, bring about immediate positive change in the business.
-Clear presentation and storytelling skills are, therefore very important to the role too.
+Clear presentation and storytelling skills are, therefore, very important to the role too.

-In addition to being well-versed with statistics, math and programming, data scientists also need to possess excellent domain knowledge to accurately interpret data and make accurate deductions.
+In addition to being well-versed in statistics, math and programming, data scientists also need to possess excellent domain knowledge to accurately interpret data and make accurate deductions.
 Banking, insurance, retail and many other industries all require that data scientists possess respective domain knowledge, as it is extremely important for accurate data analysis.

 Many organizations, however, tend to treat data scientists as spot problem solvers who are many times recruited from completely different industries and often unaware at first of the finer nuances in the data they are given access to.

-According to Svetlana Sicular, Gartner analyst, companies should search more for data scientists internally, as most organizations already have people who are well-versed with their own data better than any other outsider data scientists.
+According to Svetlana Sicular, a Gartner analyst, companies should search more for data scientists internally, as most organizations already have people who are well-versed with their own data better than any other outsider data scientists.
 She also recommends training these chosen individuals in programming as well as in other complex aspects of data science, as this solution would help bridge the current divide between data science and domain knowledge.